qbolec/sexp/README.md

 Installation
 ------------
-You need json2.js (or any other JSON.stringfiy), underscore.js (or lodash.js), hm..
-I think that's it.
+You need json2.js (or any other JSON.stringfiy).

 If you need to extend the syntax of the language, you may find file syntax.pegjs helpful, as with it and the super cool http://pegjs.majda.cz/online project you can generate better version of sexp_parser.js.